Mehgugs/shs/README.md

 - *string* `options.server`
     An optional string to set as the value of the server header.
 This should be a name identifying your application, by default this will be `"shs-http-server"`.

+- *anything* `options.data`
+    An optional value to be attached to response objects in their `.data` field.

 - *string (file path)* `crtfile`
     An optional file path which should be the location of your TLS certificate chain in PEM format.